life-itself/web3/notes/post-state-technocracy.md

 #todo

 ## References
+1. Barlow, John Perry.
+2019.
+‘A Declaration of the Independence of Cyberspace’.
+Duke Law & Technology Review 18 (1): 5–7.
 1. May, Tim.
 1994.
 ‘Cyphernomicon’.
 1. May, Timothy.
 1992.
 ‘The Crypto Anarchist Manifesto’.
 High Noon on the Electronic Frontier: Conceptual Issues in Cyberspace.
 1. ‘1729 - The Network State’. n.d.
 1729.
 Accessed 4 March 2022. https://1729.com/.